Málaga Airport

-The airport operates with three terminals.
-The third terminal adjacent to the previous two opened on 15 March 2010, with flight operations commencing the following day.
-A second runway opened on 26 June 2012.

-Málaga Airport is the busiest international airport of Andalusia, accounting for 85 per cent of the autonomous community's non-domestic traffic.
+Málaga Airport is the busiest international airport of Andalusia, accounting for 80 per cent of the autonomous community's non-domestic traffic.
 It offers a wide variety of international destinations.
 The airport, connected to the Costa del Sol, has a daily link with twenty cities in Spain and over one hundred cities in Europe.
-Direct flights also operate to Africa, the Middle East and also to North America in the summer season.
-Airlines with a base at the airport are Air Europa, Norwegian, Scandinavian Airlines, Ryanair, Vueling and Easyjet which operates a seasonal base.
+Direct flights also operate to Africa, the Middle East and also to North America.
+Airlines with a base at the airport are Air Europa, Norwegian, Scandinavian Airlines, Ryanair, Vueling and EasyJet which operates a seasonal base.

-History and development
+History

+Foundation and early years

 Málaga Airport is one of the oldest Spanish airports that has stayed in its original location.

-Málaga Airport opened on 9 March 1919.
 After test flights, the first scheduled air service from Málaga began on 1 September 1919 when Didier Daurat began regular flights between Toulouse, Barcelona, Alicante, Tangier and Casablanca.

 The single runway was extended in the 1960s, and a new terminal was erected in the centre of the site.
-During this period of development, new navigational equipment was installed, including radar system at the end of the decade, in 1970.

 The airport was given its current title in 1965.
-In 1968 a new passenger terminal was opened.
-In 1972 a second passenger terminal was opened to cater specifically for non-scheduled traffic.
+In 1968, a new passenger terminal was opened.
+In 1972, a second passenger terminal was opened to cater specifically for non-scheduled traffic.
 An increase in companies offering package holidays (around 30 by 1965) meant that this type of traffic was providing an increasing proportion of the airport's business.
 The terminal was very similar to the ones that were built in Palma de Mallorca, Alicante, Ibiza and Girona.

 On 30 November 1991, a new passenger terminal opened at the airport which is today's Terminal 2.
 It was designed by Ricardo Bofill Taller de Arquitectura.
-Almost all services moved their operations to this terminal when it opened with the exception of checking in.
+Almost all services moved their operations to this terminal when it opened.

 In 1995, the old passenger building was converted into a general aviation terminal, and a new hangar for large aircraft maintenance was built to the north of the airport site.
 Also constructed was a terminal specifically catering for cargo traffic a year later, along with a hangar for maintenance of big aircraft.
-In 1997 an enlargement of the parking of gates was built and fuel systems were added at all the gates.
+In 1997, an enlargement of the parking of gates was built and fuel systems were added at all the gates.

 The airport's domestic departures section once had the head office of Binter Mediterraneo.